-Depending on how immersed you are in family history research, a descendants group on Facebook might be something you could create if you yourself have already researched the family in depth or, if one already exists, something that could help you immensely if you’re just starting out in your genealogy journey.
+Depending on how immersed you are in family history research, a descendants group on Facebook might be something you could create if you yourself have already researched the family in depth or, if a group already exists, something that could help you immensely if you’re just starting out in your genealogy journey.

 Usually the main point of creating one is to gather all your family contacts in the one place to easily share research and photos, discover new contacts and uncover previously unknown information about the family.

 Facebook is also a great tool for tracking down distant family members who may have previously unknown info or photos and having a group makes it easier for that new family member to quickly legitimise your request and hopefully create enough intrigue for them to go research and unearth their own info on their family line.

 Here’s a few tips on how to start and run one.

 - Decide which ancestor you want to focus on.
 As we’re usually dealing more with ancestral research you probably want to choose someone who is a few generations ago.
 A person who is considered the main progenitor or patriarch/matriarch of a large family is ideal.
 Plus an ancestor further back covers more descendants to share info with.
 I made one for my 3x great grandfather, John Foss Tonkin, as he was the first of the family branch to immigrate to Western Australia back in 1830.
 But we do invite others who are related further back or from connected branches of the family.

 If you have a famous person in your tree you may also like to use them as the focal person, especially as it might be someone that people are likely to Google online.